josejavierlop/city-route-ms/README.md

 ### City Server

-Microservice to provide information about cities and routes
+Microservice to provide information about cities and routes.

+Remember that API endpoints have basic security authentication.
+To access them you have to use following credentials:
+- User: "user"
+- Password: "password"

 Method | Path | Description
 --- | --- | ---